luiozzi/steroids-plugins/sqlite/README.md

 # PhoneGap SQLitePlugin

-Integrated iOS plugin from https://github.com/pgsqlite/PG-SQLitePlugin-iOS Integrated Android plugin from https://github.com/pgsqlite/PG-SQLitePlugin-Android (experimental version modified for Steroids, not offically supported)
+Readme and usage instructions at the [official GitHub repo](https://github.com/lite4cordova/Cordova-SQLitePlugin)

 Forum & community support at: http://groups.google.com/group/pgsqlite

 ## Usage with Steroids

 The SQLite plugin is bundled in with AppGyver Scanner, so there's no need to install it separately.
-Simply copy the JavaScript files in the `www` directory to your project and load them in your app, e.g. with a `<script src="/plugins/sqliteplugin.js"></script>" tag.
-Note that you only need to load the `sqliteplugin.js` file – on Android, the `sqliteplugin.android.js` file is used automatically instead (though you need to serve your HTML documents via localhost, otherwise the file replacement doesn't work).
-Read more at [Steroids Guides](http://guides.appgyver.com/steroids/guides/android/android-extension/).
+Cordova also automatically loads the JavaScript file and creates a `window.sqlitePlugin` object in all WebViews.

-You also need to make sure that your `config.platform.xml` file has the correct tag defined:
+## Resources

-* Android:
+There's an [SQLite Guide](http://guides.appgyver.com/steroids/guides/phonegap_on_steroids/prepopulated-sqlite/) available on using a local prepopulated database.

-  `<plugin name="SQLitePlugin" value="com.phonegap.plugin.sqlitePlugin.SQLitePlugin"/>`
+You can also generate a CRUD scaffold that can be configured to use the SQLite plugin by typing

-* iOS:
+    $ steroids generate ng-sql-scaffold

-  `<plugin name="SQLitePlugin" value="SQLitePlugin" />`
+in your Steroids project directory.